Call to schedule a free dental consultation.

 It’s important to maintain good dental health, in part, because there’s a distinct tie between dental health and overall health.

-There are three types of sedation available for dentistry that can make it easier to undergo dental treatments:
+There are 3 types of sedation available for dentistry that can make it easier to undergo dental treatments:

 The type of sedation that would be best for you will depend on your physical disability or condition, your dental and medical history, and the type of dental procedure.

-You can talk about your sedation options and the best approach in a free dental consultation, which includes X-rays.
+You can talk about your sedation options and the best approach in a free dental consultation.
+We also offer pediatric dentistry sedation options including laughing gas and oral sedation.

-If you have any questions about how sedation might help you or someone you love, please call (480) 493-0046, or e-mail firstname.lastname@example.org.
+If you have any questions about how sedation may help you or someone you love, please call our office near you:

-Please make note: Our dental office is fully handicap-accessible.
-We’re located in Mesa, just off Gilbert and Red Mountain Freeway.
-We’re one of the few dental offices in the East Valley (and greater Phoenix area) to offer all three types of sedation.
-You’re close to our office if you live or work in: Mesa, Phoenix, Tempe, Scottsdale, Gilbert, or Chandler.
+Please note: Our dental offices are fully handicap-accessible.
+We’re located in Mesa, just east of the Phoenix metro area.
+We’re some of the few dental offices in the area to offer all three types of sedation.
+You’re close to our offices if you live or work in: Mesa, Phoenix, Tempe, Scottsdale, Gilbert, or Chandler.